HunterCartier702/RHCSA-Home-Lab/README.md

 # (8) System administration commands
 $ man 5 tar # access different sections
 $ # append --help to most commands for brief usage
-$ man ls # type /example for usage or look for See Also section
+$ man ls # type /example for usage or look for 'See Also' section
-$ # serach the mandb with 'man -k' and 'apropos' using keywords
+$ # search the mandb with 'man -k' and 'apropos' using keywords
 $ apropos partition
 $ man -f ls
 $ man -k ls